-Adaptation is the area in which gender is most well integrated (across 16 decisions), beginning early on in the UNFCCC.
-Some key decisions include:
+Adaptation is one of the areas in which gender is most well integrated (across 17 decisions focused on adaptation), beginning early on in the UNFCCC.
+Key decisions include:

-- Decision 28/CP.7 states that preparation of National Adaptation Programmes of Action (NAPAs) must be guided by gender equality. - Decision 1/CP.16 affirms enhanced action on adaptation should be gender-sensitive.

-- Decision 6/CP.16 requires the LEG to provide technical advice on gender-related considerations. - Decision 5/CP.17 reiterates that the National Adaptation Plan (NAP) process should be country-driven, gendersensitive, and participatory. - Decision 6/ CP.17 requests the Nairobi Work Programme to organise workshops on gender-sensitive tools and approaches to water and climate change, and ecosystembased approaches.
+- Decision 28/CP.7 states that preparation of National Adaptation Programmes of Action (NAPAs) must be guided by gender equality. - Decision 1/CP.16 affirms enhanced action on adaptation should be gender sensitive. - Decision 6/CP.16 requires the LDC Expert Group (LEG) to provide technical advice on gender-related considerations. - Decision 5/CP.17 reiterates that the National Adaptation Plan (NAP) process should be country-driven, gender-sensitive, and participatory. - Decision 6/CP.17 requests the Nairobi Work Programme to organise workshops on gender-sensitive tools and approaches to water and climate change, and ecosystem-based approaches. - Decision 12/CP.18 reiterates that the NAP process should facilitate country-driven, gender-sensitive, participatory action. - Decision 17/CP.19 recalls that adaptation must be gendersensitive, and recognises the importance of gender-responsive approaches to adaptation under the Nairobi Work Programme.